-- Article 10 of the Employment Contract ("Applicable law and jurisdiction") stipulates: "This 13.
-Contract is subject to the regulations of CFA and FIFA.
+- Article 9 of the Employment Contract ("Applicable law and jurisdiction") stipulates: "This Contract 14. is subject to the regulations of CFA and FIFA.
 Any dispute arising out of this Contract shall be submitted to relevant competent body of CFA pursuant to CFA's Regulations.
 In the event that any parties dissatisfied [sic] with decision of CFA, then each party shall have the right to submit the dispute to relevant competent body of FIFA pursuant to the FIFA's Regulations.
-If there is any conflict between CFA and FIFA, the FIFA's decision shall prevail". - On 11 November 2018, the Club played the last game of the Chinese Super League's (the 14.
-"CSL") 2018 season and reached the 11th position of the CSL table. - On 26 December 2018, the Club informed the Coach in writing that the contractual 15. relationship existing between them would terminate on 31 December 2018. - 16.
-On 3 January 2019, the Coach sent a letter to the Club, indicating, in particular, that the Employment Contract "is currently from March 20th, 2018 until December 31st, 2020" and that the Club had unilaterally terminated the Employment Contract and, therefore, owed the Coach compensation "under Clause 7.3 of the Contract [Employment Contract]" in the amount of the residual value of the Employment Contract, "a bonus in the net sum of EUR [...]" and "the bonus payment for Dalian's win on the last match of the 2018 season of the Chinese Super League".
-The Coach further indicated that all of the Club's correspondence should be directed to his attorneys. - On 25 January 2019, the Coach's counsel sent a letter to the Club, indicating, in particular, 17. that the Club had unilaterally terminated the Employment Contract which "was automatically extended until December 31st, 2020" and, therefore, owed the Coach compensation in the amount of the residual value of the Employment Contract (i.e. EUR [...] net), plus a total amount of EUR [...] net corresponding to the outstanding bonuses in accordance with Clause 5.2 and 5.3 of the Employment Contract, and other benefits. - On 30 January 2019, the Club's attorney replied to the Coach's letter of 25 January 2019, 18. arguing, in particular, that the Employment Contract had not been extended, given that: (i) the achieved "sporting result of the club $\lceil ... \rceil$ is not inevitably related to the work of the coaching team"; (ii) the new conditions of the extension had not been negotiated by the parties thereto; and (iii) the Coach and the Club allegedly had "huge divergence and dispute" with regards to the Coach's working hours and duties, which had not reached an agreement.
-In addition, the Club's attorney indicated that the Coach had violated his contractual obligations by taking an unauthorized leave from the Club and by not submitting to the Club "an annual summary report" in due time, based on which the Club was entitled to receive compensation in the amount of the residual value of the Employment Contract (i.e. EUR [...] net), finding that the "compensation clauses provided in the Employment Contract are inconsistent with the principle of proportionality and the principle of reciprocity on rights and obligations".
+If there is any conflict between CFA and FIFA, the FIFA's decision shall prevail". - On 11 November 2018, the Club played the last game of the Chinese Super League's (the 15.
+"CSL") 2018 season and reached the 11th position of the CSL table. - 16.
+On 26 December 2018, the Club informed the Coach in writing that the contractual relationship existing between them would terminate on 31 December 2018.

-- 19. On 1 February 2019, the Coach's attorney replied to the Club's letter insisting that the Employment Contract had been automatically extended, as the extension "was not subject to any additional negotiation" and "there was no need to further sign any new employment agreement nor amend the Employment Agreement [the Employment Contract] in force".
+- 17. On 25 January 2019, the Coach's counsel sent a letter to the Club, indicating, in particular, that the Employment Contract "was automatically extended until December 31st, 2020" and that the Club had unilaterally terminated the Employment Contract and, therefore, owed the Coach compensation in the amount of the residual value of the Employment Contract (i.e. EUR [...] net) and other benefits. - 18.
+On 31 January 2019, the Club's attorney replied to the Coach's letter of 25 January 2019, arguing, in particular, that the Employment Contract had not been extended, given that: (i) the achieved "sporting result of the club [...] is not inevitably related to the work of the coaching team"; (ii) the new conditions of the extension had not been negotiated by the parties thereto; and (iii) the Coach and the Club allegedly had "huge divergence and dispute" with regards to the Coach's working hours and duties, which had not reached an agreement.
+In addition, the Club's attorney indicated that the Coach had violated his contractual obligations by taking an unauthorized leave from the Club and by not submitting to the Club "an annual summary report" in due time, based on which the Club was entitled to receive compensation in the amount of the residual value of the Employment Contract (i.e. EUR [...] net), finding that the "compensation clauses provided in the Employment Contract are inconsistent with the principle of proportionality and the principle of reciprocity on rights and obligations". - On 1 February 2019, the Coach's attorney replied to the Club's letter insisting that the 19.
+Employment Contract had been automatically extended, as the extension "was not subject to any additional negotiation" and "there was no need to further sign any new employment agreement nor amend the Employment Agreement [the Employment Contract] in force".
 Furthermore, the Coach's attorney denied any violations of the Employment Contract by the Coach and alleged that the Club's real intent for terminating the Employment Contract was to hire a new coaching team, which was announced as early as on 3 January 2019.
 Finally, the Coach's attorney reiterated the Coach's claims for compensation. - 20.
 On 3 February 2019, the Club's attorney sent another letter to the Coach, denying, in particular, the extension of the Employment Contract and all allegations with regards to the employment by the Club of a new coaching team, and reiterating its claims for compensation owed to it by the Coach based on the latter's breach of the Employment Contract.